 Once you click Select, you will be able to choose groups or spaces to add from the space tree.
 Select the spatial object of your choice.
 You can now input its particular distance or add notes if necessary.
-But most importantly, you can define its proximity relation.

 Click below Relation to open a dropdown menu.
 You are able to choose from